Skip to main content

 Simply increasing their forecast efforts in this area could therefore be an easy win for companies looking to increase revenue during these economic times.

 Forecasting revenue only creates value when it’s accurate.
-Otherwise, it can lead to false confidence, missed sales opportunities and wasted resources.
+Otherwise, it can lead to false confidence, missed sales opportunities, and wasted resources.

-This is particularly problematic as companies scale and increase the number of stakeholders who rely on forecasts to make decisions.
-A company might make use of revenue forecasts when preparing for a financing event, and will take a reputational hit if investors discover that they have based their decisions on inaccurate data.
+A company might make use of revenue forecasts when preparing for a financing event and will take a reputational hit if investors discover that they have based their decisions on inaccurate data.

 And yet, despite their efforts, our survey finds that the majority of companies are currently producing highly inaccurate revenue forecasts.
 Just 9% of companies provide a forecast within 5% of their actual revenue results, meaning 91% of companies are missing the mark:

-Ultimately, many of these issues are at root problems of technology adoption.
-Companies primarily rely on Excel (66%) and/or Google Sheets (32%) to generate forecasts, which helps explain why accuracy is so poor.
-Few companies utilize forecast management software (12%) or more holistic, cross-functional tools like business or revenue intelligence platforms (13% and 5% respectively).
+Few companies utilize forecast management software (12%) or more holistic, cross-functional tools like business or revenue intelligence platforms (13% and 5%, respectively).
 This helps to explain the challenge of poor data quality reported by 52% of revenue leaders in our survey.

 Specialized Forecast Management Software and Business Intelligence (BI) platforms are used by a small number of businesses.
 But these solutions tend to provide visibility into the revenue forecasts themselves, rather than enabling companies to accept input signals across processes or platforms.
-As a result, these companies still cannot automate the modeling or planning process.

-These issues not only make accurate revenue forecasts far more difficult, they also inhibit the frequency of forecasts.
 Because they are undertaken using manual processes, the majority of companies have to settle for either monthly or quarterly revenue forecasts, with just 10% of organizations able to achieve a weekly forecast cadence:

-In times of uncertainty, this may not be frequent enough to provide real value.
 Monthly or quarterly revenue forecasts fail to account for rapid market changes or short-term trends, meaning revenue teams are unable to gain up-to-date insights that could help them make better strategic maneuvers.

-Given the number of factors that contribute to an organization’s performance, revenue forecasting is an inherently cross-functional process.
 Without input from aligned teams, it is nearly impossible to gain a clear picture of the current landscape upon which to base your revenue predictions.

 Our research found that across New Customer Acquisition, Existing Customer Expansion, and Existing Customer Retention, at least two departments were responsible for Forecasting revenue.
 But in reality, Sales, Finance, and Customer Success all play key roles in producing reliable and accurate revenue forecasts.

-These graphs reflect organizations’ struggle to create truly cross-functional forecasting processes.
-It is understandable that Sales and Finance play key roles in New Customer Revenue Forecasting.
-But the relative lack of involvement of both Marketing and Customer Success suggest organizations may be missing key pieces of the puzzle—especially given how inaccurate most organizations’ forecasting is.
+But the relative lack of involvement in both Marketing and Customer Success suggests organizations may be missing key pieces of the puzzle—especially given how inaccurate most organizations’ forecasting is.

 These findings provide a clear path forward.
-Organizations must prioritize data quality and accessibility to create a sales to revenue pipeline that involves teams across the entire customer cycle.
-This will facilitate greater cross-functional collaboration and ensure revenue forecasts take into account all relevant information.
+Organizations must prioritize data quality and accessibility to create a sales-to-revenue pipeline that involves teams across the entire customer cycle.

-The first step is to fix fragmented data sources and remove error-prone manual processes.
 Leaders should apply automation and data integration to ensure data is accurate and available in real-time.
-But this will require a cohesive approach to revenue intelligence.
+However, this will require a cohesive approach to revenue intelligence.

 To see further survey results and discover how to improve data and cross-functional collaboration for more reliable revenue forecasting, read our full report on the State of Revenue Intelligence.